hketema1/INST326-0404_project_budget-tracker/README.md

 - Add income or expense transactions with a description and category
 - View current balance
 - Generate summary reports by category
-- Save and load transaction history using JSON
 - Simple, menu-based command-line interface